Working with Forms

 It's a pretty common scenario to have the same form handle editing and creating data.
 Below is a basic example of how you could use the FeathersVuexFormWrapper for this.
 A few things to notice about the example:

-2. It assumes that you have a route setup with an :id parameter.
+only when the Feathers-Vuex Vue plugin is used. - It assumes that you have a route setup with an

 <template>